NINDS CDE Notice of Copyright

 Administration: Administration time is approximately 10 minutes.
 The SF-36 is a structured, self-report questionnaire that the patient can generally complete with little or no intervention from an interviewer.
 However, patients with visual or upper extremity impairments may need to have the SF-36 administered by a trained interviewer.

-Limitations: Measure is lengthy - 36 items (12 item scale may be more appropriate for sport concussion).
+Limitations: Measure is lengthy- 36 items (12 item scale may be more appropriate for sport concussion).
 Scoring conversion is challenging for the administrator and complicated.
 Lack of overall score.
-Clinical cut-off scores unavailable currently.
+Clinical cut-off scores unavailable at this time.

 Subpopulations: Intended for adult patients.